raunakjr/raunakjr/README.md

 ###

-<p align="left">My name is Raunak Mishra, and I graduated from NIT Patna.
-I am a passionate developer with a strong foundation in coding and problem-solving, ranked among the top 2% of coders globally on LeetCode. 🚀</p>
+<p align="left">Hi, I'm Raunak Mishra, a passionate software developer and NIT Patna graduate.
+With a strong foundation in coding and problem-solving, I'm proud to be ranked among the top 2% of global LeetCode coders.
+I love transforming complex challenges into innovative solutions, continuously learning, and staying ahead of the tech curve. 🚀</p>

 ###